alvesmarcos/TwitterClone/README.md

 ## Description

-Simple Twitter clone using React Native
+A simple Twitter clone using React Native

 ## Prerequisites